fxesdev/calcupedia_backup/docs/casio_emu.md

 Both of these versions are also linked [below](#downloads).

 ##### DIY patching
-Since it's very hard to find cracked versions of these emulators, you probably need to patch the EXE yourself.
+Since it's very hard to find cracked versions of these emulators, you probably need to patch it yourself.

-This guide below uses [Ghidra](https://wikipedia.org/wiki/Ghidra), an open-source reverse-engineering tool developed by the [National Security Agency](https://wikipedia.org/wiki/National_Security_Agency) of the United States, to patch an emulator EXE to bypass activation.<br>
+This guide below uses [Ghidra](https://wikipedia.org/wiki/Ghidra), an open-source reverse-engineering tool developed by the [National Security Agency](https://wikipedia.org/wiki/National_Security_Agency) of the United States, to patch the DLL file `ActivationFx.dll` to bypass activation.<br>
 <span class="text-red-300"><u><b>DISCLAIMER:</b></u> Casio's emulators are **[proprietary software](https://wikipedia.org/wiki/Proprietary_software)**.
 If your country bans [piracy](https://wikipedia.org/wiki/Piracy), please **do not** follow the guide below if you haven't legally purchased a license.
 The guide below is for **educational and informational purposes only**.</span>

 Please read the following before doing the guide below:
 - This guide is only recommended if you need to install 1 or 2 emulators so you can use them as long as you want, because this guide takes, at minimum, around **20 minutes** to do.
 A majority of that time is spent waiting for auto-analyzation to finish, and the auto-analyzation time can change depending on your computer's speed.
-- The guide applies to the latest ClassWiz (EX) emulator version (02.01.0030.0000) and the latest fx-ES PLUS re-release emulator version (05.00.0020.0000) as of writing this article.
+- The guide applies to all Casio calculator emulators with a trial period.
 - While the guide uses Ghidra, you can use any reverse-engineering tool to patch the EXE and bypass the activation process.

 1. Navigate to where the emulator you want to patch is installed.
 Create a backup of the DLL `ActivationFx.dll`, then copy its path (on Windows: click on the *original* (not the backup) `ActivationFx.dll`, right-click and select *Copy as path*.)